Monday - Friday 8:30 am - 4:00 pm

 Why does the plow push the snow into my driveway?

-Shovelling snow is hard work and it is understandable that you may be frustrated when the plough driver deposits snow into your freshly shovelled area.
+Shovelling snow is hard work and it is understandable that you may be frustrated when the plow driver deposits snow into your freshly shovelled area.
 Operators are aware of the inconvenience and attempt to avoid the problem wherever possible.
 However, please keep in mind that the plow is fixed and can't be turned, lifted or stopped at each driveway as it passes.
 A great way to reduce the amount of snow that is pushed into your driveway is to pile the snow you've shovelled on the right side of the driveway (as you are looking at the driveway from your house).

 Do I have to clear the sidewalk bordering my property?

 Yes, snow is required to be removed from sidewalks by 10:00 a.m. following the snowfall, by the home owner, commercial property owner or the occupier.
 The Town deeply appreciates the efforts of those citizens who regularly assist their elderly and/or disabled neighbours in this regard.
 For your convenience the Town makes available a salt/sand mixture to assist residents with their efforts to keep sidewalks clear and safe.
 The mixture is available (seasonally) for pickup at no cost, from the marked container outside the Public Works Yard.

 Does the Town Tow Vehicles During Snowfalls?